Breast Cancer

 Where to Get a Mammogram

-Most insurance plans cover cancer preventive services, such as a mammogram, without a copay.
+Most insurance plans cover cancer screening, often without a copay.
 If you do not have insurance, you may be eligible to sign up for low- or no-cost health insurance.
-You can also get free in-person assistance signing up for a plan.
+You can also get free assistance signing up for a plan.

 If you live in the city, are 40 or older and have not had a mammogram in the past year, you can get a free mammogram at the American-Italian Cancer Foundation’s Mobile Care Clinic.